 Emory University School of Law

 University of North Carolina at Chapel Hill

 ADAM has been associate general counsel for consumer law in the U.S. DOJ’s Executive Office for U.S. Trustees since 2016, where he oversees a team supporting the U.S. Trustee Program’s consumer and civil enforcement priorities, including providing policy advice and training for U.S. Trustee Program attorneys, oversight of private trustees, and redressing abuse of the bankruptcy process by debtors, creditors and other parties.
-He also supported EOUST Director Clifford J. White III in his role as an ex officio member of ABI’s Commission on Consumer Bankruptcy, which released its Final Report this past April.
-He received the U.S. Trustee Program Director’s Award for Significant Contributions by a New Employee in 2018.
+He also supported EOUST Director Clifford J. White III in his role as an ex-officio member of ABI’s Commission on Consumer Bankruptcy, which released its Final Report this past April.
+He received the U.S. Trustee Program Director’s Award for Significant Contributions by a New Employee

 Prior to joining the U.S. Trustee Program, Adam was in private practice in Atlanta, where he represented debtors and creditors in chapter 7, 11 and 13 bankruptcy cases and parties in bankruptcy and commercial litigation.
 He is a frequent speaker on bankruptcy and consumer matters and has authored articles on fee arrangements in chapter 7 cases and BAPCPA means-testing provisions.